 In A Nutshell

 Today you have learnt nine principles of assertiveness.
-They include staying calm, using the “I” form, staying assertive rather than aggressive or passive, no manipulation with guilt, the problem-solving attitude, being patient, self-confident, listening attentively and being open during communication.
+They include staying calm, using the "I" form, staying assertive rather than aggressive or passive, no manipulation with guilt, a problem-solving attitude, being patient, self-confident, listening attentively and being open during communication.